Scholasticism: Thomistic scholasticism

 Thomistic scholasticism in the English speaking world went into decline in the 1970s when the Thomistic revival that had been spearheaded by Jacques Maritain, Étienne Gilson, and others, diminished in influence.
 Partly, this was because this branch of Thomism had become a quest to understand the historical Aquinas after the Second Vatican Council.

-Analytical Scholasticism
+Analytical scholasticism

-A renewed interest in the "scholastic" way of doing philosophy has recently awoken in the confines of the analytic philosophy.
+A renewed interest in the "scholastic" way of doing philosophy has recently awoken within analytic philosophy.
 Attempts emerged to combine elements of scholastic and analytic methodology in pursuit of a contemporary philosophical synthesis.
 Proponents of various incarnations of this approach include Anthony Kenny, Peter King, Thomas Williams or David Oderberg.
-Analytical Thomism can be seen as a pioneer part of this movement.

 Scholastic method

 Cornelius O'Boyle explained that Scholasticism focuses on how to acquire knowledge and how to communicate effectively so that it may be acquired by others.
 It was thought that the best way to achieve this was by replicating the discovery process (modus inveniendi).

 The scholasticists would choose a book by a renowned scholar, auctor (author), as a subject for investigation.
 By reading it thoroughly and critically, the disciples learned to appreciate the theories of the author.
 Other documents related to the book would be referenced, such as Church councils, papal letters and anything else written on the subject, be it ancient or contemporary.
 The points of disagreement and contention between multiple sources would be written down in individual sentences or snippets of text, known as sententiae.
 Once the sources and points of disagreement had been laid out through a series of dialectics, the two sides of an argument would be made whole so that they would be found to be in agreement and not contradictory.
 (Of course, sometimes opinions would be totally rejected, or new positions proposed.)
 This was done in two ways.
 The first was through philological analysis.
 Words were examined and argued to have multiple meanings.
 It was also considered that the auctor might have intended a certain word to mean something different.
 Ambiguity could be used to find common ground between two otherwise contradictory statements.
 The second was through logical analysis, which relied on the rules of formal logic – as they were known at the time – to show that contradictions did not exist but were subjective to the reader.